haili042/create-qbi-app/README.md

 # create-qbi-app
-Create Quick-BI custom components with no build configuration.
+Quickly Create a Quick-BI custom components project.

-## Quick Overview
+## Quick start

 3 ways for you to getting start:
 ### npm